 So why is having expertise, authority, and trust so significant?
 After all, the Google quality rater guidelines don’t determine a page’s rankings.

 Think of E-A-T as the reason why users would choose your site over your competition’s.
-E-A-T could have a direct impact on how Google receives — and ultimately ranks — your website.
+As a result, E-A-T could directly impact how Google receives — and ultimately ranks — your website.

 “Your Money or Your Life” or YMYL

 So how does E-A-T affect visitors to your site?

 E-A-T is closely related to Google’s “Your Money or Your Life” (YMYL) pages.
 YMYL pages have topics on medical advice, legal advice, financial advice, that sort of thing.
 Anything that could positively or negatively affect a user’s happiness, health, and wealth.
 Examples include:

 - An online store asking for your credit card info